Lee Schraner: Bowls career

-Schraner represented Australia at Under 25 level and Open Men's Level on numerous occasions, but yielded only one official cap for his Country.
+Schraner began bowls in 1994 at Mount Cottrell Bowling Club, located on the outskirts of Melton, Victoria.
+Schraner has represented Australia at Under 25 level and Open Men's Level on numerous occasions.
 He became the 132nd male to represent Australia in Lawn Bowls when he led in the pairs for Mark Jacobsen against England, in the "Battle on the Border" at Moama Bowling Club in February 2010.

 Schraner was omitted from the Australian Squad that same year, prior to the Delhi Commonwealth Games.
 In July 2018 he was named in the Australian Jackaroos Emerging Squad (the tier below the Open squad), but after just one year, he was omitted in June 2019.
-At age 37, he retired indefinitely from official National duties.
+However, he won the 2019 World Singles Champion of Champions, beating Tony Cheung in the final.